Skip to content

 prowler kubernetes --services etcd apiserver

-Also, checks and services can be excluded with options -e/--excluded-checks or --excluded-services:
+Checks and services can be excluded with -e/--excluded-checks or --excluded-services:

 prowler aws --excluded-checks s3_bucket_public_access